-You may feel stiffness and swollen knees, and pain will increase after high impact exercise.
+You may feel that your knees are stiff and swollen, and pain will increase after high impact exercise.
 It is very likely that you won’t be able to move your knees as easily as you did before.

-On the other hand, if the only thing you feel is noisy knees whenever you get up, this may seem very common.
+On the other hand, if the only thing you feel is noisy knees whenever you get up, don’t worry, this is very common.
 Even the New York Times devotes an article to this topic.
 Everyone has experienced noisy knees, but it is important to learn how to tell the difference between what is normal and what could be a sign of Arthritis.

 Stannah took things a step further by creating a direct physical experience that could simulate several arthritic conditions (Arthritis Suite Experience).
-There is no better way to empathize and know the symptoms of RA than to feel it on your own skin.
-This specially engineered suit is composed of straps containing pebbles to simulate discomfort and the crackling sensation in your articulations.
+There is no better way to empathize and know the symptoms of RA than to feel them on your own skin.
+This specially engineered suit is made up of straps containing pebbles to simulate discomfort and the crackling sensation in your joints.
 It turns out knees and hands were the most painful spots and the most physically impairing.

 As we age, it’s common to feel that our joints are not as flexible as they were before.
 Getting old is not a painless process.
-If you are not sure about what OA is, you may want to be informed of its causes and symptoms.
+If you are not sure what OA is, you may want to find out more about its causes and symptoms.

-As for the cause of OA, it is not completely unveiled, although it appears to be a hereditary factor and that it is a condition that will most likely develop with age.
+As for the cause of OA, it is not completely apparent, although it appears to have a hereditary factor and to be a condition that will most likely develop with age.
 Women are more likely to be affected by OA than men after the age of 50.
 However, the first symptoms can appear in your forties and progress slowly.

 The most common affection of OA is the wear and tear of cartilage.
-Cartilage covers the bone extremities and allow them to move one against the other softly.
+Cartilage covers the ends of bones and allows them to move against eachother smoothly.
 However, if you have OA, this articular cartilage starts deteriorating gradually and becomes thinner.

 Women are more likely to be affected by osteoarthritis than men after the age of 50.

-A healthy knee will bend and straighten without any pain, thanks to this soft and spongy tissue that covers and protects the bone extremities of the knees.
+A healthy knee will bend and straighten without any pain thanks to this soft, spongy tissue that covers and protects the ends of the knee bones.
 As people age, deterioration of cartilage can occur and bone friction will cause pain.

-There are several factors determinant for the onset OA:
+There are several factors that promote the onset of OA:

 - Age: the ability for the cartilage to repair will decrease with age.

-- Heritage: some genes are associated to OA.
-Having arched legs or very joint knees/articular lassitude, can increase the risk of having this disease.
+- Heritage: some genes are associated with OA.
+Having arched legs or tired joints can increase the risk of having this disease.

-- Weight: the more you weight, the more is the effort done by your knees and it will affect your articulations.
+- Weight: the more you weigh, the more effort is made by your knees, which will affect your joints.

-- Excessive use: people who kneel or bend a lot, lift heavy objects or walk a lot as part of their work, are more vulnerable to knee injuries or wear.
-This will make them more prone to develop OA in the future.
+- Excessive use: people who kneel or bend over a lot, lift heavy objects or walk a lot as part of their work are more vulnerable to knee injuries or wear.
+This will make them more prone to developing OA in the future.

-- Other diseases – for instance, people with Lupus and Lyme have more probability of developing OA.
+- Other diseases – for instance, people with Lupus or Lyme disease have a higher probability of developing OA.

 Bearing in mind that OA it will get worse with time, the sooner you start prevention, the better.